rozachatz/money-transfer-api/README.md

 - Defines exception classes to handle different error scenarios.

 ## Database
-Once you are logged in to the H2 console, you can view and interact with the database used by the MoneyTransfer API.

 ### Data Model
 In this section, you will find an overview of the entities (or tables) used in the application's data model.
 #### Account Entity